hassj/CKS-ACloudGuru/06-Supply-Chain-Security-Intro.md

 - There are many auto tool to scan risk issue in docker file, but this course we will analysis issue manually.

 ### Look at something a Dockerfile
-- User root: the final USER Directive in dockerfile is set to root, the container process will run as user root.
+- User root or 0 ( root user id) : the final USER Directive in dockerfile is set to root, the container process will run as user root.
 It's usually a good idea to avoid this.

-- latest:tag - in case an hacker create compromise image and tag with the latest, it will cause you do not identify what is the real image. so you will run Compromise code for your app.
+- latest:tag  in FROM directive : in case an hacker create compromise image and tag with the latest, it will cause you do not identify what is the real image. so you will run Compromise code for your app.

 - unneccessary software: the more software installed the more potential risk on your app.